Sonos Era 100 vs Sonos One (Gen 2): Worth the upgrade?

 If you have the option to move your current rears to a different zone in your home then that would be a good solution.
 For those looking to upgrade their existing setup, then adding a Sonos Sub Mini for £429 would have more of an instant impact.

-Is it Worth upgrading?
+Is it Worth Upgrading?

 From our testing and our review of the Sonos Era 100 vs Sonos One (Gen 2), we would say now is a great time to be considering either of these speakers as you have the option to get a great deal on the Sonos One (Gen 2) or access the upgraded performance of the Sonos Era 100.